Concord West

 Concord West (also known as West Concord) is a suburb in Sydney's inner-west, in the state of New South Wales, Australia.
 Concord West is located 16 km west of the Sydney central business district, in the local government area of the City of Canada Bay.
 Concord is a separate suburb, to the east.

 Concord West is bordered on the west by Rhodes, Liberty Grove and Homebush Bay; to the south by North Strathfield and Homebush; and to the east by Concord, Breakfast Point, Cabarita and Mortlake.
 It shares the postcode of 2138 with Rhodes.

 The suburb takes its namesake from the town of Concord, Massachusetts in the United States of America.

-Concord West is known for its extensive Italian commercial offerings, with many Italian businesses and restaurants, although 22% of the suburb's growing population is of Italian ancestry.